-Anne, my life partner of 38 passed away in June 2016.
+Anne, my life partner of 38 years passed away a few years ago.
 Anne had been a Catholic trained school teacher and kindergarten teacher.
 We have 3 adult children and 9 grandchildren.

 I left police in January 2016, having completed 32 years policing service.
 I worked in a range of both operational and administrative roles, including 15 years as the inspector in charge of arms control and vetting services.

 Prior to joining Police I was a primary school teacher at the Catholic school in Island Bay.
 Before that I was in the seminary for 3.5 years, with 6 months on pastoral placement at St Anne’s, Newtown.

 I am a trustee of the Kapiti Catholic Youth Trust and am active in youth ministry.
 More recently I have been part of a group contributing to the vision for the design of the new church, pastoral centre and school campus for Our Lady of Kapiti parish.

 I am the Archdiocesan representative on the National Network for the RCIA and support the Cardinal as one of three lay people on the National Dialogue for Christian Unity.

 In October/November 2015 I walked the Camino Santiago.
 I found the experience life changing.

 I have been the Lay Pastoral Leader at Wellington South since February 2016.